sullyps/alcove/docs/developer-guide.md

 Press `1` to add a user.
 Then, choose whatever username and password you want.
 You will use these to log in to the monitoring interface later.

 You're finally ready to test everything!
 Make note of the current time.
 Then, edit the time in the `machine.ini` schedule to be a few minutes in the future (remember these times are in 24-hour UTC).
 Change the time in the `alcove.ini` summary schedule to be one minute after that.
 Now, start Alcove again using `npm start`.
+(You will repeat this step every time you want to simulate a backup event.
+Your backup and email schedules specified in `machine.ini` and `alcove.ini` should specify backups and emails every day during development.)

 After the time in `machine.ini` has passed, check the logs for any errors, and check `<project_root>/data/backup-test/alpha` for a timestamped backup folder.
 Inside that folder, check for `essay.txt` and `another-file.md`.
 If any files besides those two exist or if no files exist, something went wrong.